dlemire60/Just4Learning/README.md

 # Just4Learning

+OK, created release and working branches to work out the process for doing our OpenC2 WD release action.

 Working to grok GitHub (this is in the working branch of my Just4Learning repo; and this edit was made locally)

 A quick edit to test my copied repo.